initxuan/books/README.md

 # books
-A project for learning QT
+A project for learning Qt